IntroductionA small and reclusive bird, rock wrens are restricted to pockets of the South Island’s high country.

 Rock wrens are poor fliers.
 They nest on the ground and are easy targets for introduced predators.

 Until recently, it was assumed rock wrens were relatively safe from predators in their alpine habitat.
 However, rock wrens are now absent or very rarely seen in many areas where they were once commonly found.

 Researchers using nest-cameras have identified stoats as the main predator of rock wrens.

 Predator control and monitoring

 We have been monitoring rock wren nesting success at several alpine locations throughout the South Island within Fiordland, South Westland and Kahurangi National Parks.

 In areas where there is predator control, around 85% of nests are successful in fledging young.
 In areas where there is no predator control, nesting success is 0 – 30% and populations are at risk of extinction.

-We are currently developing methods of predator control targeted specifically to protect rock wren.
-Between 2008 and 2011, 41 rock wren were transferred from the Murchison Mountains, Fiordland to Secretary Island, a largely predator free island with sub-alpine habitat in Fiordland.
-Rock wren are now breeding well on Secretary Island.
+We are currently developing methods of predator control targeted specifically to protect rock wrens.
+Between 2008 and 2011, 41 rock wrens were transferred from the Murchison Mountains, Fiordland to Secretary Island, a largely predator free island with sub-alpine habitat in Fiordland.
+Rock wrens are now breeding well on Secretary Island.

 You can help

 - Help the New Zealand Alpine Club, Routeburn Dart Wildlife Trust and Friends of the Cobb, who are carrying out predator control in accessible rock wren habitats.